0xGunrunner/Get-RBCD-Threaded-py/README.md

 3. Use S4U2Proxy to forward that ticket to the target computer
 4. Authenticate to the target as the impersonated user

 For exploitation, you'll need tools like [impacket](https://github.com/fortra/impacket) (`getST.py`, `secretsdump.py`) or [Rubeus](https://github.com/GhostPack/Rubeus).
-This tool only identifies the attack paths — it does not perform the attack.
+This tool only identifies the attack paths and optionally configures the delegation attribute — it does not perform the attack itself.

 ### Recommended Reading

 - [Elad Shamir — Wagging the Dog: Abusing Resource-Based Constrained Delegation](https://shenaniganslabs.io/2019/01/28/Wagging-the-Dog.html)
 - [harmj0y — Another Word on Delegation](https://posts.specterops.io/another-word-on-delegation-10bdbe3cd94a)

-## How Detection Works
+## Detection

-This tool performs standard LDAP queries, which may be difficult to detect.
+This tool performs standard LDAP queries that may be difficult to distinguish from legitimate AD tooling.
 Possible detection methods:

-- **Netflow analysis** — Large volumes of LDAP queries to a single host
+- **Netflow analysis** — Anomalous volume of LDAP queries from a non-domain machine
+- **Event 4624 with NTLM package** — From unexpected source IPs or non-standard machines
-- **Honeypot accounts** — Computer objects with deliberately weak DACLs; monitor for modifications to `msDS-AllowedToActOnBehalfOfOtherIdentity`
+- **Honeypot ACEs** — Computer objects with deliberately weak DACLs; alert on any modifications to `msDS-AllowedToActOnBehalfOfOtherIdentity`
+- **LDAP query volume** — Enumerating all computer objects' security descriptors is unusual behavior for normal users

 ## ⚠️ Legal Disclaimer & Responsible Use